TL;DR

 - Multilingual AI support: Maze AI can run interviews, support automated note-taking, and analyze responses in 20+ languages—ideal for global research teams

-- AI for moderated studies: Run fully automated interviews with dynamic probing, real-time adaptation, and built-in reporting
+- AI moderator: Run fully automated interviews with dynamic probing, real-time adaptation, and built-in reporting

 - AI thematic analysis: Automatically cluster qualitative responses into key themes, helping you spot trends across sessions without manual tagging